dustinpfister/blog_posts/_posts/threejs-getting-started.md

 <!-- more -->

+## 1 - What to know before getting started with three.js

+Of course it goes without saying that you need a decent understanding of front end javaScript, and  the related languages including HTML and CSS.
+However there are some additional things to be aware of as well, as this is a fairly complex library that can quickly lead in many additional directions.

+There is a lot that should be covered first before moving on to three.js, and I do not think I can cover all of it in a single blog post such as this.
+However I will try my best to cover at least some of the most impotent topics that one should know about before getting started with three.js.

+### 1.1 - make sure you are hosting what you aee working on via HTTP rather than the file protocol

+One think that I think should be worth mentioning is that three.js and any additional assets should be hosted via http rather than the file protocol.
+In other words it is not a good idea to jus copy and past files into a folder and then open up an index html file in a browser by way of ctral+o.
+So it is a good idea to host what is being worked on via http, even when working on it locally.
+To do this one will need some way to set up and run some back end code, or at least some kind of static web sever to host a public folder via http.

-## A word about three.js versions
+### 1.2 - A word about three.js versions

 Three.js is a project where the version number matters a lot, very significant changes are still being made all the time.
 In this demo I am using [version r91](https://github.com/mrdoob/three.js/tree/r91/build).

 It seems like new revisions come out as often as once a month, and when they do there are a whole lot of changes, so I decided to structure things in a way in which I can make demos for each revision.

-## What to know before getting started with three.js

-Of course it goes without saying that you need a decent understanding of front end javaScript, and related the related languages.
-However there are some additional things to be aware of as well, as this is a fairly complex library that can quickly lead in many additional directions.
+### 1.3 - Some knowledge of topics outside of geometry and other topics outside of javaScript is helpful

 It is worth mentioning that it is a good idea to at least know a thing or two about other topics that do not pertain to javaScript, or even computer programing in general, but classical mathematics.
 Subjects come to mind like [geometry](https://en.wikipedia.org/wiki/Geometry), [trigonometry](https://en.wikipedia.org/wiki/Trigonometry), and many others.
 Getting into those subjects goes beyond the scope of this simple getting started post, and are not the kind of things that one can become solid with overnight.
 However don't let that overwhelm you, as three.js is very easy to work with, and getting into three.js can lead to a desire to become more knowledgeable about those topics, and many more.